 An acceptable dissertation submitted in partial fulfillment of the requirements for the J.S.D. degree must be filed within six years of enrollment in the J.S.D.
 Program.
 A single extension for one year only has occasionally been granted to candidates who have demonstrated their capacity to complete thesis work within that time.
 Further extensions are not available absent the most compelling of reasons.

 Degrees are conferred three times a year, in May, October and February.
-A candidate who has completed the dissertation should contact the Office of Graduate Legal Studies at least four weeks ahead of the conferral date to receive instructions for the preparation of the dissertation and the necessary forms which the candidate must complete.
-The Office of Graduate Legal Studies will obtain the necessary approvals from the chairs of the candidate’s committee and the Graduate Committee.
+A candidate who has completed the dissertation should contact the Office of Graduate Degree Programs at least four weeks ahead of the conferral date to receive instructions for the preparation of the dissertation and the necessary forms which the candidate must complete.
+The Office of Graduate Degree Programs will obtain the necessary approvals from the chairs of the candidate’s committee and the Graduate Committee.
 The dissertation must be properly deposited with the University’s Dissertation Office before the degree can be conferred.